 If no one is nominated, a list of people who could act as the nominated person is available.

-The Review Tribunal is an independent panel that reviews deprivations of liberty to ensure they are lawful and that each safeguard has been met.
+The Review Tribunal is an independent panel.
+It reviews deprivations of liberty to ensure they are lawful and that each safeguard has been met.